skywind3000/asyncrun.vim/README.md

 :AsyncRun -mode=term -pos=curwin -hidden python "$(VIM_FILEPATH)"
 ```

+The `-pos` field accepts an uppercase `TAB`, to create tab on the left of current tab.

-When using a split (`-pos` is one of `top`, `bottom`, `left` and `right`), AsyncRun will firstly reuse a finished previous terminal window if it exists, if not, AsyncRun will create a new terminal window in given position.
+When using internal terminal, AsyncRun will firstly reuse a finished previous terminal window if it exists, if not, AsyncRun will create a new terminal window in given position.

 ### Terminal Name